(also published here: http://www.singerevolution.com/1/post/2010/08/show-and-tell-mikas-magic-from-clarapys-blog.html)

-First off, I should lay bare my biases.
-I have three particular musical preferences that predispose me to Mika: piano, falsetto and happiness.
-Whenever I hear something I like played on the piano, I’m struck by an overpowering urge to play it myself; it’s as if I could never be completely happy until I’m pouring that music out of my own fingertips and as if doing so would be a totally unparalleled high.
-(I don’t know how to play the piano yet, but I will someday!)
-My second predisposition is different: I would never say that falsetto strikes me as any distinct source of satisfaction while I’m listening to it, but my pattern of musical favorites (the Beach Boys and Frankie Valli having preceded Mika) can only mean there’s something about that high-pitched croon that appeals to me.
+First off, I should note that I have three particular musical preferences that predispose me to Mika: piano, falsetto and happiness.
+I’ve always wanted to play the piano more than any other instrument, and I still hope to learn someday; it might be the countless hours I spent in ballet class growing up, listening to the pianist guide us through our exercises.
+I’m not sure, but there’s something about the piano that I just love.
+My second predisposition is different: I would never say that falsetto strikes me as an identifiable aesthetic preference or the stand-out reason I like a particular song, but my pattern of musical favorites (the Beach Boys and Frankie Valli preceding Mika) can only mean there’s something about a high-pitched croon that appeals to me.
 As for Smashmouth and the Temptations, those favorites are products of the third disposition: happy-sounding tunes!
 I’m not saying I can’t appreciate a good emo song now and again, but…I am saying the chances are marginal.
-Between these three of my top musical inclinations, it’s no wonder I love Mika.
-But there is much more to his music that should make anyone look (listen) twice.
+Considering these three musical inclinations, it’s no wonder I love Mika.
+Yet there’s much more to his music that should make anyone look (or, listen) twice.

 I’ll start on a somewhat defensive note (pun absolutely intended) because I think Mika defies a couple of the key criticisms that are generally leveled at pop music.
-As I see it, pop gets a bad rap thanks mostly to industry-molded stars like Britney who have never come up with an original lyric, who seem devoid of any real vocal talent, and whose music usually contains few discernable melodic layers (the various layers, when they are present, frequently being drowned out by excessive electric instrumentation and rhythm).
-Mika’s music, on the other hand, could never be characterized by bad singing, unoriginality or melody-drowning electrics and drums.
-With a strikingly beautiful command of a three-and-a-half octave vocal range, he can clearly sing.
-He also writes his own songs – including, of course, “Grace Kelly,” his happy-go-lucky fuck-you to the record companies that tried to mold him into a product of their own like so many pop idols and boy-bands before him.
+As I see it, pop gets a bad rap thanks mostly to industry-molded stars like Britney who have never come up with an original lyric, are devoid of real vocal talent, and whose music contains few discernible melodic layers (drowned out as they are by excessive electronics and rhythm).
+Mika, on the other hand, has a strikingly beautiful command of a three-and-a-half octave vocal range and writes his own songs – including, of course, “Grace Kelly,” his happy-go-lucky fuck-you to the record companies that tried to mold him into a product of their own like so many pop idols and boy-bands before him.

-Pop also comes under fire for its generally vapid lyrics, and here too Mika sets himself apart from the crowd.
-His lyrics aren’t usually cryptic in any way, but his subject matter and wording often display refreshing lyrical originality.
-Unlike many other musical artists’ portfolios, Mika’s subjects include a wide range of feelings and situations beyond the various aspects of love and lust.
-The range is eclectic and uncalculated – whatever he feels like writing about at any given time – e.g. “Big Girls,” written in entirely a-political honor of the big women in his life.
+Pop also comes under fire for its vapid lyrics, and here too Mika sets himself apart from the crowd.
+His lyrics aren’t cryptic in any way, but his subject matter and wording can display refreshing lyrical originality.
+Subjects include an eclectic, uncalculated range of ideas beyond the various aspects of love and lust – e.g. “Big Girls,” written in entirely a-political honor of the big women in his life.
 Perhaps the best example of non-traditional subject matter (addressed in an entirely straightforward way) is “Billy Brown,” a song that tells the story of a married man who falls in love with another man.

 The hit singles from Mika’s first c.d., “Grace Kelly” and “Lollipop,” contain examples of quirky or non-traditional wording.
 The chorus of “Grace Kelly,” a song about the pressure to mold yourself into someone else’s image, reads: